CakeCrusher/mimicbot/README.md

 - [ ] More flexible with inputs
   - [ ] Target user input
   - [ ] Guild channel names
+- [ ] Make sure the bot learns as it is being used.
 - [ ] Create a public server for running through the pipeline and adding deploying the bot.
 Will work by simply downloading the bot and commanding it to copy a user, then wait a couple minutes and BAM!
 It's mimicing.
 - [ ] Add testing
   - [ ] `activate` command unit tests